-The PEBA - Insurance Benefits issues audited financial statements and required supplementary information for the OPEB trust funds.
-This information is publicly available through the Insurance Benefits' link on the PEBA's website at www.peba.sc.gov or a copy may be obtained by submitting a request to the PEBA - Insurance Benefits, 202 Arbor Lake Drive, Columbia, SC 29223.
-The PEBA is considered a division of the primary government of the state of South Carolina and therefore, OPEB trust fund financial information is also included in the comprehensive annual financial report of the state.
+The PEBA - Insurance Benefits issues audited financial statements and required supplementary information for the OPEB Trust Funds.
+This information is publicly available through the PEBA - Insurance Benefits' link on the PEBA's website at www.peba.sc.gov or a copy may be obtained by submitting a request to the PEBA - Insurance Benefits, 202 Arbor Lake Drive, Columbia, SC 29223.
+The PEBA is considered a division of the primary government of the state of South Carolina and therefore, OPEB trust fund financial information is also included in the annual comprehensive financial report of the state.